EyeDaleHim/Crow-Engine/docs/overview.md

 An enumeration of comparison operators used within a `CHECK` or `STATE_COMPARE` predicate.

-The order of values like comparators like `GT` and `LTE` is typically the first value before the other, therefore:
+The order of values like comparators like `GT` and `LTE` typically compare the first value against the other, therefore:

 The predicate will return `true` if `value[0]` >= `value[1]`.
 This distinction is important.